Home » News and Events » What Is an Ocular Migraine?

 Ocular migraines are typically caused by reduced blood flow or spasms of blood vessels in the retina or behind the eye.
 Risk factors include:

-- Ocular migraines are believed to have the exact causes of migraine headaches.
+- Ocular migraines are believed to have the same causes as migraine headaches.

 - More common in women than men.